Object-fabrication Targeted Attack for Object Detection: Introduction

 \section{Introduction}

-\IEEEPARstart {O}bject detection~\cite{survey_objectdetection} is one of the most fundamental tasks in computer vision community and tremendous progress has been achieved by employing deep neural networks.
-Due to the excellent performance of object detection, it has been applied to many applications including autonomous driving~\cite{od-autodriving,ob-autodriving2}, intelligent surveillance~\cite{mishra2016study,kim2010intelligent}, mobile robot~\cite{DBLP:journals/ral/KimKLL22,DBLP:conf/iccais/LiXWZLC21}, etc. However, a variety of researches~\cite{szegedy-et-al:intriguing,ssssAkhtarMKS21,qiu2019review,DBLP:journals/tcyb/WangLWHNZX22} have shown that the detection network is vulnerable to adversarial attack and gives wrong predictions when encountering adversarial examples crafted by adding human-imperceptible perturbations to input images.
-The study of attack methods not only helps to reveal the reasons for the vulnerability of the detection network, but also helps to improve the robustness of the detection model.
+Object detection~\cite{survey_objectdetection} has achieved remarkable performance by employing deep neural networks and been applied to many applications such as autonomous driving~\cite{od-autodriving,ob-autodriving2}, intelligent surveillance~\cite{mishra2016study,kim2010intelligent}, and mobile robot~\cite{DBLP:journals/ral/KimKLL22,DBLP:conf/iccais/LiXWZLC21}.
+However, a variety of researches~\cite{szegedy-et-al:intriguing,DBLP:journals/nn/HuSYJTCL24,DBLP:journals/nn/HuSJYTCZL24} have shown that the detection network is vulnerable to adversarial attack and usually gives wrong predictions when encountering adversarial examples crafted by adding human-imperceptible perturbations to input images.
+Due to the great threat on the applications of object detection, adversarial attacks have gained widespread attention.